nicholas0377/Project-ESDM/Group3/README.md

-# Group3: Introduction to the Upcoming Project
+# Group 3: Introduction to the Upcoming Project

 ## Overview
-Group3 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **[Project Name]**.
+Group 3 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **[Project Name]**.
 Our team is dedicated to delivering high-quality results through collaboration, creativity, and a deep understanding of the challenges involved.

 ## Goals
 The primary objectives of Group1 in this project include: